 Our Compensation Committee believes that performance-based equity awards, in addition to granting time-based options and time-based RSUs, will incentivize and further align the interests of executives with the interests of shareholders.
-Accordingly, although performance-based grants are not prevalent amongst the members of our peer group, our Compensation Committee determined to continue to grant awards with performance-based vesting criteria in 2020 and future years as a part of our ongoing compensation program.
+Our Compensation Committee intends to continue to granting awards with performance-based vesting criteria in 2021 and future years as a part of our ongoing compensation program.